 What was the inspiration?

-I suppose the inspiration was one-part reverence for this particular type of Modernism that nobody has ever had much respect for, as well as the desire to experience as much of these places as possible before they’re entirely gone.
+I suppose the inspiration was one-part reverence for this particular type of Modernism that nobody has ever had much respect for.
+That and the desire to experience as much of these places as possible before they’re entirely gone.
 I also really love being out on the road.

 Is there a specific fascination with shopping malls?

-Fascination yes, romantic nostalgia no. They’re just such spatial and cultural anomalies — huge, air conditioned cities in the middle of suburbs surrounded by hundreds of acres of asphalt.
-The fact that they’ve gone from having such huge roles in American social and civic life to crumbling eyesores in one generation is an incredible thing.
+Fascination yes, romantic nostalgia no. They’re just such spatial and cultural anomalies.
+Huge, air-conditioned cities in the middle of suburbs surrounded by hundreds of acres of asphalt.
+The fact that malls have gone from playing a huge role in American social life to crumbling eyesores in a generation is incredible.

 Any words of advice for a novice photographer like myself?

 Instagram is great, but it’s conditioned us to only value a photo for the number of likes it gets.
 I say, just be genuine with your subject and for the most part, damn the likes.
 Or, if you can’t damn the likes, at least give yourself a way to consider your work in a space other than social media.
-If your subject genuinely interests you, you’ll be a lot more driven to keep exploring that thing, and you’ll eventually make much better images.
+If your subject genuinely interests you, you’ll be a lot more driven to keep exploring that thing.
+You’ll eventually make much better images.

 What inspires you?

 Good design.
 Thought provoking art and writing.
 Intellectual, artistic and personal integrity and truthfulness.

 this week's episode of @99percentinvisible almost makes the case for preserving at least one Victor Gruen mall. i've shot every single one still standing and definitely vote for Winrock Mall in albuquerque, opened in 1961 and currently in wait of transformation into another soulless "lifestyle center."